vmeetx/www-v2/src/constants/MarkdownFiles/posts/2025-05-20-JSeditor-updates.md

 ### Motivation
 I believe that kids cannot learn to code without coding.
-Although they can learn the concept of coding through MusicBlocks, they still cannot learn real coding effectively.
+Although they can learn the concept of coding through MusicBlocks, they still cannot learn text-based coding effectively.
 The JavaScript-to-MusicBlocks conversion feature will enable them to better transition between visual block-based programming and textual JavaScript coding.
 This promotes a deeper understanding of programming concepts and has kids learn them more effectively.
 With the step by step debugger, kids will better understand